Salter McNeil & Associates

 New Community Church - Bronzeville, Chicago, IL

-“If your ministry leadership knows that you should and could do more to live out your commitment to reconciliation and racial justice, but aren't sure how to take the next step, this process is the tool to guide you on that journey.
-Highly adaptable to your context, community, and needs, the IGuide helps you plan for and implement a systemic shift toward faithfulness around reconciliation, race and faith that will bless your ministry and build the kingdom!”
+The Church needs to recover the systemic realities of justice, advocacy and power that biblical reconciliation was always meant to address is we are going to embody true reconciliation and racial justice.
+So, if your ministry knows that you should and could do more to live out your commitment to reconciliation and racial justice, but are not sure how to take the next step, this book will guide you on that journey.
+Roadmap to Reconciliation 2.0 will help you plan for and implement a systemic shift toward faithfulness around reconciliation, race and faith that will bless your ministry and build God’s kingdom!

 Rev. Dr. Liz Mosbo VerHage,